eristic/eristic.github.io/src/pages/posts/2025/are-you-creative.md

 Being creative does not have to involve creating capital A art.
 Freeing yourself from the construct will lead to less pressure when you are creative.
 Because there isn't a category and everything is creative, creativity can simply mean enriching your life.
 That becomes the how and the why.

 Let go of preconceptions, labels, what is and what is not.
 And just be.
+Be creative.
+B-E-C-R-E-A-T-I-V-E. Be creative.